techidaily/site-win11-tips/source/_posts/restoring-ragnarok-overcoming-x-script-woes.md

  Because SKSE directly alters game files, it's common for your antivirus or Windows Defender firewall to consider it a threat.
 It may result in your firewall or antivirus program interfering with the communication process between SKSE and the game.

  To resolve this issue, you need to allow SKSE exclusive access through your firewall; in other words, whitelist it.
-Our guide on[how to whitelist files in the Windows Defender firewall](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) will assist you if you are unfamiliar with the process.
+Our guide on [how to whitelist files in the Windows Defender firewall](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) will assist you if you are unfamiliar with the process.
 If you're using a third-party antivirus, refer to its official documentation to learn how to whitelist an app.

 ## 9\.
 Reinstall Steam in a Different Location